newrelic/newrelic_mysql_java_plugin/README.md

 ## Running the agent
 To run the plugin in from the command line:
 `$ java -jar newrelic_mysql_plugin*.jar`

+If your host needs a proxy server to access the Internet, you can specify a proxy server & port:
+`$ java -Dhttps.proxyHost=proxyhost -Dhttps.proxyPort=8080 -jar newrelic_mysql_plugin*.jar`

 To run the plugin in from the command line and detach the process so it will run in the background:
 `$ nohup java -jar newrelic_mysql_plugin*.jar &`